 1. Analysis: results from a European multi-city study

-Wastewater analysis is a rapidly developing scientific discipline with the potential for monitoring real-time population-level trends in illicit drug use.
+Wastewater analysis is a rapidly developing scientific discipline with the potential for monitoring real-time data on geographical and temporal trends in illicit drug use.
 Originally used in the 1990s to monitor the environmental impact of liquid household waste, the method has since been used to estimate illicit drug consumption in different cities (Daughton, 2001; Zuccato et al., 2008; van Nuijs et al., 2011).
 It involves sampling a source of wastewater, such as a sewage influent to a wastewater treatment plant.
-This allows scientists to estimate the quantity of drugs consumed in a community by measuring the levels of illicit drugs and their metabolites excreted in urine (Zuccato et al., 2008).
+This allows scientists to estimate the quantity of drugs consumed by a community by measuring the levels of illicit drugs and their metabolites excreted in urine (Zuccato et al., 2008).

 Wastewater testing in European cities

-In 2010, a Europe-wide network (Sewage Analysis CORE Group — Europe) was established to standardise the approach to wastewater analysis and to coordinate national studies.
-Following the success of an initial study in 19 European cities in 2011 (Thomas et al., 2012) comparable studies were undertaken over the following three years covering up to 21 European countries.
-A standard protocol and a common quality control exercise were used in all locations, which made it possible to directly compare illicit drug loads in Europe over a one-week period during four consecutive years (1).
-Raw 24-hour composite samples were collected during a single week in March 2013.
-These were analysed for the urinary biomarkers (i.e. measurabRaw 24-hour composite samples were collected during a single week and were analysed for the urinary biomarkers (i.e. measurable characteristics) of the parent drug (i.e. primary substance) for amphetamine, methamphetamine and MDMA.
+In 2010 a Europe-wide network (Sewage analysis CORe group — Europe (SCORE)) was established with the aim of standardising the approaches used for wastewater analysis and coordinating international studies through the establishment of a common protocol of action (1).
+The first activity of the SCORE group was a Europe-wide investigation, performed in 2011 in 19 European cities, which allowed the first ever wastewater study of regional differences in illicit drug use in Europe (Thomas et al., 2012).
+That study also included the first intercalibration exercise for the evaluation of the quality of the analytical data and allowed a comprehensive characterisation of the major uncertainties of the approach (Castiglioni et al., 2014).
+Following the success of this initial study, comparable studies were undertaken over the following four years, covering 53 cities and 20 countries in Europe in 2016.
+A standard protocol and a common quality control exercise were used in all locations, which made it possible to directly compare illicit drug loads in Europe over a one-week period during six consecutive years.
+For the 2016 wastewater monitoring campaign, raw 24-hour composite samples were collected during a single week in March.
+These samples were analysed for the urinary biomarkers (i.e. measurable characteristics) of the parent drug (i.e. primary substance) for amphetamine, methamphetamine and MDMA.
 In addition, the samples were analysed for the main urinary metabolites (i.e. substances produced when the body breaks drugs down) of cocaine and cannabis, which are benzoylecgonine (BE) and THC-COOH (11-nor-9-carboxy-delta9-tetrahydrocannabinol).

 Patterns of illicit drug use: geographical and temporal variation

-The study also highlighted differences among cities within the same country, which may be explained in part by the different social and demographic characteristics of the cities (universities, existence of nightlife area and age distribution of population).
-In the majority of countries with multiple study locations, cocaine and MDMA loads were generally higher in large cities compared to towns.
-No such differences could be detected for THC-COOH, amphetamine and methamphetamine loads.
+Ten countries participating in the 2016 monitoring campaign included two or more study locations (Belgium, Cyprus, Germany, Spain, Finland, France, the Netherlands, Portugal, Slovakia and UK).
+The study highlighted differences between these cities within the same country, which may be explained in part by the different social and demographic characteristics of the cities (universities, nightlife areas and age distribution of the population).
+In the large majority of countries with multiple study locations, cocaine and MDMA loads were higher in large cities compared to smaller locations.
+No such differences could be detected for amphetamine and methamphetamine.

 In addition to geographical patterns, wastewater analysis can detect fluctuations in weekly patterns of illicit drug use.
-In the majority of cities, higher loads of BE and MDMA were detected during the weekend (Friday to Monday) than during weekdays.
-In contrast, cannabis and methamphetamine use were found to be distributed more evenly over the whole week.
+More than three-quarters of cities show higher loads of BE and MDMA in wastewater during the weekend (Friday to Monday) than during weekdays.
+In contrast, amphetamine use was found to be distributed more evenly over the whole week.

 Comparison with findings from other monitoring tools